GioCura/FrontEndMentor-Product-Review-Card/README-solution.md

   To make the shift to the desktop version, all I had to do was display and hide certain <br> elements using media queries.

 - I initially settled on using srcset/sizes to make the image responsive, but it wasn't fluid.
 Since it's just one version, I just wrote the two images in the html and changed their 'display' states through media queries.

+  ***EDIT: Thanks to [@frank-tachi](https://www.frontendmentor.io/profile/frank-itachi), I updated this to use the 'picture' tag.
+This saves the code from having duplicate alt tags, and is a better basis for potential additional versions of the image.

 ### Continued development